aymericbeaumet/metalsmith-redirect/readme.md

 By setting this options to `true`, this plugin will gather redirections from frontmatters.
 This feature is convenient to keep the redirections close to the code.
-You can also pass an object instead, which has the advantage to allow to set all the options individually.
+You can also pass an object instead, see below for the nested options.

 <details><summary>Example: redirect from another page</summary>